droopy4096/git-fork-sync/README.md

 # git-fork-sync
-Synchronize your git fork with upstream
+Synchronize your git fork with upstream (bulk-processing every branch)

 ## Outline

 main script is designed to pass-through CLI arguments to built-in functions for more flexibility. barring the last 3 lines it is suitable for includes

 ## Usage